OpenMDAO/POEMs/POEM_011.md

 There's a particular hangup with derivatives, since `compute_totals` can be called with somewhat different behavior by either the Driver or the Problem.
 This option would require that Problem.compute_totals be called if set to True.

+This POEM suggest the following rules of thumb for recorders:

+* Systems should support recording inputs, outputs, residuals, metadata, model_metadata
+* Drivers should support options for their associated system, as well as the driver-specific options for recording objectives, constraints, desvars, responses, and derivatives.
+* Solvers should support options for their associated system, as well as the solver-specific options for recording abs_err, rel_err, and solver residuals
+* Problem recorders should support the recording options of the underlying systems, drivers, and **all** underlying solvers.
+If the problem recorder is given the options to _record_solver_residuals_, we should record those for all the solvers in the model when `problem.record_iteration()` is called

+In addition, we should make the `record_metadata` and `record_model_metadata` options more clear.
+What's the distinction between them.
+Since we've replaced `metadata` with `options` we should probably change these to reflect that.

 References
 ----------